MicrosoftDocs/azure-docs/articles/storage/files/storage-dotnet-how-to-use-files.md

   This package provides programmatic access to File resources in your storage account.
 * [Microsoft Azure Configuration Manager library for .NET](https://www.nuget.org/packages/Microsoft.Azure.ConfigurationManager/)

-  This package provides a class for parsing a connection string in a configuration file, regardless of where your application is running.
+  This package provides a class for parsing a connection string in a configuration file, wherever your application runs.

 You can use NuGet to obtain both packages.
 Follow these steps: